nextstrain/nextclade_data/template-tutorial/README.md

 ### 3. Make your gene map by filling in the template file `genemap.gff`

 Based on the genbank record of your reference sequence, create your `genemap.gff`.
-The jupyter notebook in `scripts/genbankToGff.ipynb` may be helpful for this step.

 - This is a tab-delimited file, not comma- or space-delimited.
 - `seqname` is always the name of your reference sequence